News on Karshan's work and ongoing projects

 THE BLACKBIRD SONG / FOUND OBJECT : EN MARCHE

 Karshan’s “Walked Drawings” recorded at Saatchi Gallery ahead of Draw Art Fair, May 16-19, 2019.
 Each day of the fair Karshan will complete this performative work for the public.

 NINE ARTISTS FOR RECONSTRUCTION | NOVE ARTISTI PER LA RICOSTRUZIONE

 Ongoing Film Project:

-Three Walked Rooms
+Four Walked Rooms

-Karshan “walks out” three historic rooms that resonate with her practice.
+Karshan “walks out” four rooms that resonate with her practice.
 She approaches each location in the same way as her drawings; allowing these spaces to enact walked lines and movements that embody her internal rhythm and form.
 Each walk is choreographed by Linda Karshan and directed & filmed by Ishmael Annobil of Stonedog Productions.